Boomer to Generation X Wealth Transfer

 For many people planning to pass on their wealth, charitable and educational giving are important pieces of the puzzle.
 To make sure your wishes are carried out and your resources are in position to make the kind of impact you have envisioned, create a detailed estate plan with your financial advisor.
 Your advocate might recommend the establishment of a trust to earmark your wealth for a certain purpose, control when it can be accessed and keep your estate out of the costly and time-consuming probate court process.

-Seek Ways to Preserve and Grow Your Estate by Reducing Retirement Costs
+Preserve and Grow Your Estate by Reducing Retirement Costs

 As lifespans become longer and the expenses associated with retirement mushroom, seniors who wish to leave a legacy must take measures to make sure they still have an estate to pass on after they die.
 In some cases, this long-term planning might involve purchasing long-term care insurance, while other individuals might grow their wealth with diversified investments.
 Another option, one that can shed unnecessary expenses and grow wealth at the same time, is a life settlement.
 Often seniors are carrying life insurance policies that no longer meet their needs, and if they qualify for a settlement they can exchange that liability for an asset–a cash windfall that will help pay for retirement expenses and increase the value of an estate down the road.

-Strive for Healthy, Ongoing Communication Between Estate Holders and Heirs
+Healthy, Ongoing Communication Between Estate Holders and Heirs

 Both Baby Boomers and Gen Xers stand to benefit from this historic transfer of wealth, but when the older generation and the younger one are on the same page those resources will be in a position to do the most good and pass on a legacy of strong relationships and careful planning.
 The children, and even grandchildren, of seniors should make sure they are informed about the wishes of their loved ones and the particulars of the estate, and older Americans should likewise consult with their heirs when making major financial decisions.